Corporate Legal

 2.13

-“Appropriate Administrator” refers to the member of the College administration responsible for addressing complaints in accordance with this Procedures Guide.
+“Appropriate Administrator” refers to the member of the College administration responsible for addressing complaints in accordance with these Procedures.
 In the context of Complaint initiated by a staff or faculty member, the Appropriate Administrator will generally be the staff of faculty member’s manager or supervisor.
 In the context of a Complaint initiated by the student, the Appropriate Administrator will generally be student’s Program Chair.
 An alternative Appropriate Administrator may be designated as required by the circumstances.

 2.14